Mumps outbreak reported at University of Arkansas

 FAYETTEVILLE, Ark.
-(KNWA) — The Arkansas Department of Health issued an email to students at the University of Arkansas on Friday warning of a campus mumps outbreak.
+(KFTA) — The Arkansas Department of Health issued an email to students at the University of Arkansas on Friday warning of a campus mumps outbreak.

 Nine confirmed cases of mumps have been reported on campus this fall, and other possible cases are being investigated, according to the release.